Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

             .. figure:: /_static/images/transfer/transfer4.png
                 :width: 60%

         #.
-Your Embassy will now initialize and migrate the old data to the new drive.
+Your server will now initialize and migrate the old data to the new drive.
 The time required can vary greatly depending on how much data you are migrating.
 Be prepared for this to take many hours, especially if you have 1-2TB+ of data.
 Go have a sandwich and contemplate other aspects of your sovereignty.

             .. figure:: /_static/images/transfer/transfer5.png
                 :width: 60%